-- Becoming a member of the Friends of the Conservancy
+- Become a member of the Friends of the Conservancy

-- Buying an engraved brick or underwriting a commemorative bench
+- Buy an engraved brick or underwriting a commemorative bench

-- Making a memorial or honorary gift for a loved one or colleague
+- Make a memorial or honorary gift for a loved one or colleague

-- Including the Conservancy in your will or trust
+- Include the Conservancy in your will or trust

 To make a donation over the phone, please contact the Annual Giving Department at 313.566.8235.